Nashville (2012 TV series): Recurring

 Five major recurring characters were announced for season six; part one, in addition to the returning recurring characters from the series' fifth season.
 Josh Stamberg played Darius, an extremely charismatic founder of a self-actualization movement that has transformed many lives that Juliette joins upon suffering from depression.
 Jake Etheridge played Sean, a recent military veteran suffering from severe PTSD who has yet to embrace his talent and passion for music.
 Rainee Blake played Alannah, who is a newcomer to the Nashville music scene, and a beautiful singer-songwriter who starts out as a backup singer but will soon be discovered for the star that she actually is meant to be when she joins the boys' band.
 Nic Luken played Jonah Ford, a famous male pop star who is very handsome, extremely confident, and charming and who catches Maddie's attention.
 Finally, Dylan Arnold played Twig, a childhood friend to Jonah.
 He navigates this lifestyle by guarding his anxiety and pain with a caustic, brilliant sense of humor.
-In addition, it was revealed that Dutch singer Ilse DeLange would have a recurring role as Ilse de Witt, a female coach on a talent show, Nashville Next.
+In addition, it was revealed that Dutch singer Ilse DeLange would have a recurring role as Ilse de Witt, a female coach on the talent show, Nashville Next.
 For the second half of the season, Mia Maestro and Ronny Cox joined the cast as Rosa and Gideon, respectively.
 Maestro played Rosa, a dedicated follower of Darius' cult who now is having doubts about her role in it.
 Cox played Gideon, a crusty, frustrated, would-be musician and recently reformed lifelong alcoholic who resented his son Deacon's success.